Ełk: 18th and 19th centuries

-In 1840, the German-language newspaper "Lycker gemeinnütziges Unterhaltungsblatt", later called "Lycker Zeitung", was founded.
-Between 1842 and 1845, a Polish newspaper "Przyjaciel Ludu Łecki" (Łek's Friend of the People) was printed in the city, whose aim was to resist Germanisation and cultivate Polish folk traditions as well as educate the local rural population.
+In 1840, the German-language newspaper Lycker gemeinnütziges Unterhaltungsblatt, later called Lycker Zeitung, was founded.
+Between 1842 and 1845, a Polish newspaper, Przyjaciel Ludu Łecki (Łek's Friend of the People), was printed in the city, whose aim was to resist Germanisation and cultivate Polish folk traditions as well as educate the local rural population.
+The Polish press faced hindrances from the Prussian administration, while the German press could operate without obstacles.